 With the plethora of mobile applications that are available in the app store, comes the great responsibility for mobile app testing and scaling the regression testing efforts.
 That’s where the mobile testing tools come in handy.

 I have been one of the early adopters of the mobile testing frameworks and in my experience, focusing on automation, form factors and performance testing have played an equally important role to scale and increase impact in the mobile world.
-Here are the topics I will cover, along with some code examples:
+In this article, I'll share the most effective techniques for automating your mobile application tests.

 Mobile Application Testing: Components To Consider

 Testing on any specific platform has its own challenges but with mobile, you have these additional parameters that you need to take into account.
 Whether you do manual testing or test automation, in addition to functional testing, your test cases need to focus on: